How the Rock Hall Is Still Marking Milestones and Sparking Debate: Exclusive Interview

 You also ran a record store back in the day.
 How did that time prepare you for working at the Rock Hall?

-First of all, the store is now celebrating its 30th anniversary -- it’s still open.
+First of all, the store is still open.
 It’s in Philadelphia, the Philadelphia Record Exchange.
 They’re still selling vinyl; it’s a great place.
 It’s a real community center for anybody in Philadelphia that’s into music.

 People love arguing about whether this or that is rock and roll, or whether this or that band should be inducted.
 Why is there an enduring fascination to argue about these things?

 It means something.
-When this concept was launched 30 years ago, they thought it was great and important to the insiders.
-But 30 years later, it means a lot to be inducted into the Rock and Roll Hall of Fame.
+When this concept was launched, they thought it was great and important to the insiders.
+But decades later, it means a lot to be inducted into the Rock & Roll Hall of Fame.
 It’s immortality for you and your fans.
 It validates the fans’ passion and interest in their band.